 Question: What happens during Orientation?

-Answer: During Orientation we will connect you with resources on campus, provide insiders’ advice on what professors expect, how to get involved, how to register for classes, and so much more!
-You can expect to meet your academic advisor and maybe even a new friend or two.
+Answer: During Orientation, we will connect you with resources on campus, provide advice on what professors expect, show you how to get involved, how to register for classes and more.
+You will meet your academic advisor and maybe even a new friend or two.
 Here's a sample agenda to give you an idea of what to expect.

 Question: Is Orientation open-house style?
 What should I do if I need to leave early?

-Answer: In order to provide you with the best experience possible, we do have a specific schedule to follow.
-You should expect to be with us for 4-6 jam-packed hours of fun!
-Please plan on arriving approximately 30 minutes early.
-If you arrive late, you'll most likely miss your campus tour or be asked to reschedule for a different session.
-If your schedule doesn’t allow you to be with us the entire time, we would suggest setting up an individual appointment with your academic advisor on your own.
+Answer: Orientation is not an open house.
+In order to provide you with the best experience possible, we follow a schedule.
+Expect to be with us for five hours of fun.
+Plan to arrive 30 minutes early.
+If you arrive late, you may miss your campus tour or be asked to reschedule.
+If your schedule doesn’t allow you to be with us the entire time, we suggest setting an individual appointment with your academic advisor.
 Check out a list of academic advisors here.

 Question: What if I don’t know what I want to major in yet?

-Answer: During Orientation, you’ll join other students who are majoring in the same program you are or a similar program.
-You’ll meet with an Academic Advisor who will cover what classes to register for and specific program information.
-If you have any idea of what you want to major in, we’d suggest you meet with that group (for example English or Elementary Education).
-If you have no idea, don’t worry, you can meet with the General Studies group.
+Answer: During Orientation, you’ll join other students majoring in the same program or a similar program.
+You’ll meet with an academic advisor who will cover what classes to register for and present program information.
+If you know what you want to major in, meet with that group.
+If you have no idea, don’t worry.
+You can meet with the general studies group.

 Question: What do I need to bring to Orientation?